uyuni-project/sumaform/TROUBLESHOOTING.md

 # Troubleshooting

-## Q: I get the error "* Unknown root level key: terraform" or "Error downloading modules: ... parse error: syntax error"

-A: please update your terraform version to >= 0.8.0

 ## Q: I get the error "* file: open /home/<user>/.ssh/id_rsa.pub: no such file or directory in:"

 Terraform cannot find your SSH key in the default path `~/.ssh/id_rsa.pub`.
 See [Accessing VMs](modules/libvirt/README.md#accessing-vms) for details.